 Re-Set Your Balance ClockWhen joints are sore and fatigued, the natural balance and protective reactions that the muscles have can be inhibited.
 Your body will not be able to react as well to unexpected events or stay protected during repetitive motions.
-Ultimately, you are helping to improve your posture and decrease your chance of injury.
+You are helping to improve your posture and decrease your chance of injury.
 Re-set your balance clock with some drills using wobble boards or foam rolls.
-Most gyms will have some balance equipment available.
-Re-Connect "the Core""The core" is the 3 Dimensional Corset made up of your lower abdominal, pelvic floor, diaphragm and low back muscles.
-If you have any mal-alignment, lower back, hip or abdominal discomfort, this 3 Dimensional core can become dysfunctional.
-Normally it fires in a pre-anticipation of any movement.
-With dysfunction there is a timing delay.
+Most gyms will have some balancing equipment available.
+Re-Connect "the Core""The core" is the 3-Dimensional Corset made up of your lower abdominal, pelvic floor, diaphragm, and low back muscles.
+If you have any mal-alignment, lower back, hip, or abdominal discomfort, this 3-Dimensional core can become dysfunctional.
+It usually fires in a pre-anticipation of any movement.
+With dysfunction, there is a timing delay.
 Doing some 'Core' exercises helps reconnect the core and get it firing properly before your next activities.
 This will help maintain alignment and ensure you have a stable platform or base for the arms and legs to work off of during activity.
 Try a hip bridge with rotation and a pony back to neutral exercise.
 Lying on your back, bridge hips up and give a 1/4 twist rotating first to one side then the other.
 Go slow and repeat 4 to 8 times per rotation.
-Re-Play Your Training or MatchAfter your practice or match session it is important to Re-Play your critical and important points.
-Make note of both the negative and positive aspects of your game.
+Re-Play Your Training or MatchAfter your practice or match session, it is important to Re-Play your important points.
+Make a note of both the negative and positive aspects of your game.
 Work on the negative ones and then focus on the positive ones.
 Do not let the negative ones affect you as it is time to move on and look at the positive aspects of your game.
-Start a training diary and take short notes on what you practiced, what went well, what was critical and what do you have to work on in the next few days or weeks.
+Start a training diary and take short notes on what you practiced, what went well, what was critical, and what you have to work on in the next few days or weeks.
 You can only improve your game if you recognize your weaknesses, work on them and stick to your strengths.
 RelaxAfter or between practice sessions and matches, give the body's systems a chance to relax.
 This will help you regain your physical and mental strength to train or compete at a high level again.
 It allows you to recharge the batteries or refill the tank.
-The most natural way to relax physically and mentally is to sleep but that is not always possible.
-There are a lot of different ways to relax and everybody has individual preferences.
-It is best to combine a couple of the favourite relaxation techniques and get into a personal routine.
+The most natural way to relax physically and mentally is to sleep, but that is not always possible.
+There are a lot of different ways to relax, and everybody has individual preferences.
+It is best to combine a couple of relaxation techniques and get into a personal routine.

-Regain Muscle LengthDo perform static and facilitated stretches to optimize muscle and tendon length post training.
+Regain Muscle LengthPerform static and facilitated stretches to optimize muscle and tendon length post-training.
 Try stretching in the pool or hot tub.
 Recovery MenuTry one or more of the following recovery techniques.
 Alternate stimulation with hot/cold makes you feel perky and pepped up and helps wash out waste products and metabolites and brings oxygen to the fatigued muscles.
 ShowersUse them to cleanse pores.
-Repeat often - especially on hotter days " Hot and Cold - A
+Repeat often - especially on hotter days Hot and Cold - A

 Water pressure - hoseCold Water Hose